DatabaseTB-500 / TB4

 KEY PUBLICATIONS

 Smart et al. (2007).
 Nature.
-Thymosin β4 induces adult epicardial progenitor mobilization and neovascularization (landmark preclinical study).
+Thymosin beta-4 induces adult epicardial progenitor mobilization and neovascularization.
+PMID 17200668.
+Landmark preclinical study.

 Zhu et al. (2016).
 Cytotherapy.
-Safety and efficacy of autologous Tβ4 pre-treated endothelial progenitor cell transplantation in patients with acute STEMI (pilot human study).
+Safety and efficacy of autologous TB4 pre-treated endothelial progenitor cell transplantation in patients with acute STEMI. n=18 (9 per group).
+PMID 26922694.

 Sabbah et al. TB4 in chronic heart failure models (cardiac preclinical series).